The information in this article applies to:

 - Click Browse next to the name of the template file that is using the wrong type of units.

 - Select a template that uses the correct type of units and click OK.

 - Click OK to close the dialog and apply the change.

 - Select File> New Plan from the menu to open a new, blank plan with the desired units of measure.

-- You can now set up default settings and layer display options the way you want and save this plan as a template with the correct units of measure.
+- You can now set up default settings and layer display options the way you want and save this plan as a custom template with the correct units of measure.